redhat-documentation/vale-at-red-hat/README.md

 # studious-fortnight

-This repo helps tech writers at Red Hat get up and running with Vale.
+This repository helps tech writers at Red Hat get up and running with Vale.
 It serves as the starting point for the Vale Community of Practice at Red Hat.

 ## What does using Vale look like?